 The Geek’s Guide to the Best Cold Brew Coffee Makers

-Some well-meaning advice about having ice coffee in the morning is to put your leftover hot coffee in the fridge and take it out in the morning.
+Some well-meaning advice about having ice coffee is to put your leftover hot coffee in the fridge and take it out in the morning.

 That’s great, but who has leftover coffee?

-In this article, I’ll tell you everything you need to know in order to find the best cold brew coffee maker for your particular needs.
+In this article, I’ll tell you everything you need to know in order to find the best cold brew coffee maker for that refreshing caffeine-kick.

-The difference between cold brew and iced coffee
+The difference between cold brew & iced coffee

-Sometimes, people use cold brew and iced coffee interchangeably, but the terms mean two different things:
+Sometimes, people use cold brew, cold drip and iced coffee interchangeably, but the terms mean different things:

 - Cold brew is made completely without hot water